Cranberry

 Cranberries are a group of evergreen dwarf shrubs or trailing vines in the subgenus Oxycoccus of the genus Vaccinium.
 Cranberries are low, creeping shrubs or vines up to 2 m long and 5 to 20 cm in height; they have slender stems that are not thickly woody and have small evergreen leaves.
 The flowers are dark pink.
 The fruit is a berry that is larger than the leaves of the plant; it is initially light green, turning red when ripe.
 It is edible, but has an acidic taste.

-In Britain, cranberry may refer to the native species Vaccinium oxycoccos, while in North America, cranberry may refer to Vaccinium macrocarpon.
-Vaccinium oxycoccos is cultivated in central and northern Europe, while V. macrocarpon is cultivated throughout the northern United States, Canada and Chile.
-In some methods of classification, Oxycoccus is regarded as a genus in its own right.
-Cranberries can be found in acidic bogs throughout the cooler regions of the Northern Hemisphere.
+In Britain, cranberry may refer to the native species Vaccinium oxycoccos, while in North America, it may refer to V. macrocarpon.
+The former is cultivated in central and northern Europe, while the latter is cultivated throughout the northern United States, Canada, and Chile.
 In 2020, the U.S., Canada, and Chile accounted for 97% of the world production of cranberries.
 Most cranberries are processed into products such as juice, sauce, jam, and sweetened dried cranberries, with the remainder sold fresh to consumers.
-Cranberry sauce is a traditional accompaniment to turkey at Christmas and Thanksgiving dinners in the U.S. and Canada, and at Christmas dinner in the United Kingdom.
+Cranberry sauce is a traditional accompaniment to turkey at Christmas and Thanksgiving dinners in the U.S. and Canada, and at Christmas dinners in the United Kingdom.

-Description and species
+Description

 Cranberries are low, creeping shrubs or vines up to 2 m long and 5 to 20 cm in height; they have slender, wiry stems that are not thickly woody and have small evergreen leaves.
 The flowers are dark pink, with very distinct reflexed petals, leaving the style and stamens fully exposed and pointing forward.
 They are pollinated by bees.
 The fruit is a berry that is larger than the leaves of the plant; it is initially light green, turning red when ripe.
 It has an acidic taste which usually overwhelms its sweetness.